 La Esperanza Volunteering Granada, Nicaragua – What Else…

 - We can accommodate couples in double rooms.
 As well we can accept volunteers who come together as friends.

 - Minimum age is 18 years old.
-We do not really have a maximum age.
-As long as you are able to walk or cycle every day to the schools (around 40 minutes), we can accept everybody.
+We do not have a maximum age.
+As long as you can walk or cycle every day to the schools (around 40 minutes), we can accept everybody.

 - Volunteering with La Esperanza Granada can give you great experiences.
 You are working in an international group, you are having great responsibility and you are living and working in a completely different culture which will teach you a lot.

 - As a volunteer you will receive a volunteer card.
-This card will give you discount in a lot restaurants in Granada.
+This card will give you a discount on a lot of restaurants in Granada.

 - Join La Esperanza Volunteering Granada, Nicaragua Community of Volunteers: There are usually 20 – 40 volunteers from all over the world.
-Most come individually, sometimes with a friend, and sometimes couples.
-They work in teams, whether they are working as kindergarten assistants, tutoring the small children in primary schools, teaching English in the schools, in community research, with children’s activity groups, playing sport etc. Volunteers are never sent out into the community on their own and you will always have others to share the problems/joys and experiences with.
-Volunteers are assisting the local teachers, helping in the schools, or at times in our office, and volunteers are actively working, however as a volunteer you are not replacing an employee, or taking a job away from a local person.
+Most come individually, sometimes with a friend, and sometimes with couples.
+They work in teams, whether they are working as kindergarten assistants, tutoring small children in primary schools, teaching English in the schools, in community research, with children’s activity groups, playing sports, etc. Volunteers are never sent out into the community on their own and you will always have others to share the problems/joys and experiences with.
+Volunteers are assisting the local teachers, helping in the schools, or at times in our office, and volunteers are actively working, however, as a volunteer, you are not replacing an employee, or taking a job away from a local person.